wakino/android-database-performance/README.md

 ```

 Once you open Application, it creates 10000 records and end.
-Next open, it evaluates select-time at first data and at 5K, 10K and then display it on the application view.
+Next open, it evaluates select-time of the data at head and #5K, #10K and then display it on the application view.
 Abrreviations on this view are following.
 - NN: Normal Number(Not indexed)
 - IN: Indexed Number